sunflora/CarND-Vehicle-Detection/README.md

 The pipeline is heavily dependent on the training set.
 However, I wonder, if it will be able to detect non-conventional vehicles that are not made out of metal.
 For example if a car camouflage as a ... tree or a house, etc.  I think perhaps we should figure out how to detect moving objects vs non-moving objects?

 For some reason, the detection on the white car is far less robust than on the black cars.
 I wonder what is the reason.
 We had to identify white lanes in the previous projects and we use color filter to extract out the white color part.
 I wonder if this has anything to do with the number of white cars in the database.
-It might be interest to take a color look at the color histogram and see how white compares with black.
+It might be interesting to take a closer look at the color histogram and see how white compares with black.